gddens/World_Happiness_Visualization/README.md

 `Machine_Learning`: correlation, hierarchical clustering, multi linear regression models files are in this folder.

-`statis` subfolder contains images and plots for latest analysis
+`static` subfolder contains images and plots for latest analysis

+The remaing files shown in this repository under this branch are superseeded by the above